CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 In this step, you will create a basic bar chart that displays the count of trees planted on each **street side** category (odd, even, middle) using the `viewportHistogram` expression.

-To start, define the source dataset and create a variable (`@v_histogram`) that will return the count and category information for the chart:
+To start, define the source dataset and create a variable (`@v_histogram`) in the viz that will return the count and category information for the chart:

 ```js
   // Define the source